CaptainArctic/beatleader-and-scoresaber-score-bot/README.md

 # Overview

-This is a discord bot for tracking the scores of specified users on the BeatLeader board and posting embed messages in the specified channel.
+This is a discord bot for tracking the scores of specified users on BeatLeaderand Scoresaber boards and posting embed messages in the specified channel.

 The score will be published when one of the conditions is met: